A Weekend in the Wild | 48 Hours Camping in Whistler

 Camping in Whistler also means you’re camping in bear country!
-We share our beautiful backyard with some pretty wonderful wildlife, but whilst black bears might look cuddly, they should never be approached and you should always follow Bear Smart principles.
+We share our beautiful backyard with some pretty incredible wildlife, but while black bears might look cuddly, they should never be approached, and you should always follow Bear Smart principles.

-The majority of campgrounds around Whistler have bear boxes on site, designed specifically to keep your food away from bear bellies.
-Always store your food in these, or lock it away in your car.
+Most campgrounds around Whistler have bear boxes on-site, specifically designed to keep your food out of bear bellies.
+Always store your food in these boxes.
 Bears have even been known to be attracted to scented bath products, including toothpaste, so don’t leave these in your tent while you’re sound asleep either.
 Always be bear aware!

 - Be Prepared for No Cell Service

 Although you might be just a short drive from the heart of Whistler Village, don’t fall into the trap of thinking that you’re safe from the wilderness.
-You might not have cellphone signal at some camping sites in BC so be aware that you might not be able to rely on it if you find yourself in trouble.
+You might not have a cell phone signal at some camping sites in BC, so be aware that you may not be able to rely on it if you find yourself in trouble.

-If you’re heading further into the backcountry, make sure that you bring enough water with you, as some sites may not have access to drinking water.
-Pack a first-aid kit, plenty of layers, enough food, and a map.
-Finally, always tell a friend where you’re heading and when you plan on being back.
+If you’re heading further into the backcountry, make sure you bring enough water, as some sites may not have access to drinking water.
+Also, pack a first-aid kit, plenty of layers, enough food, and a map.
+Finally, always tell a friend where you’re heading and when you plan on getting back.

 Camping in Whistler – The Perfect Wilderness Mini-Break!